gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Furthermore, as described in {{ssec-join-req}}, the joining node may have explicitly requested the Group Manager to retrieve the public keys of the current group members, i.e. through the 'get_pub_keys' parameter in the join request.
 In this case, the Group Manager includes also such public keys in the 'pub_keys' parameter of the join response (see {{ssec-join-resp}}).

 Later on as a group member, the node may need to retrieve the public keys of other group members.
-The node can do that by exchanging shortened Join Request and Join Response messages with the Group Manager, according to the approach defined in Section 7 of {{I-D.palombini-ace-key-groupcomm}}.
+The node can do that by exchanging shortened Join Request and Join Response messages with the Group Manager, according to the approach defined in Section 7 of {{I-D.ietf-ace-key-groupcomm}}.

 # Group Rekeying Process {#sec-group-rekeying-process}